 - 1. Services required to establish a diagnosis of infertility. - 2.
 Treatment of underlying medical conditions causing infertility. - 3.
 Artificial insemination which includes intrauterine insemination (IUI). - 4.
 In Vitro Fertilization (IVF). - 5.
 Gamete Intrafallopian Transfer (GIFT) - 6.
 Zygote Intrafallopian Transfer (ZIFT) - 7.
 Three (3) completed oocyte retrievals with the unlimited embryo transfers in accordance with the guidelines of the American Society for Reproductive Medicine (ASRM), using single embryo transfer when medically appropriate. - 8.
-Donor semen or eggs and services related to their procurement and storage. - 9.
-Up to one year standard fertility preservation services. - 10.
-Office administered drugs supplied and used during an office visit for IUI and IVF, GIFT, or ZIFT. - 11.
-See Drugs, Supplies and supplements benefit for coverage of Prescription drugs for the treatment of infertility.
+Up to one year standard fertility preservation services. - 9.
+Office administered drugs supplied and used during an office visit for IUI and IVF, GIFT, or ZIFT.

+10. See Drugs, Supplies and supplements benefit for coverage of Prescription drugs for the treatment of infertility